 Glyphs– these elemental Greek symbols are typically designed as smaller tattoos and have a wide range of meanings from love or power, to explore and learn.

-Om Symbol– the lines of the om symbol symbolise the beginning and end of life and it stands for the source of life for all beings everywhere.
+Om Symbol– the lines of the om symbol symbolize the beginning and end of life and it stands for the source of life for all beings everywhere.

-Moon Phases– it is commonly known that the moon symbolises life and the phases of the moon tattoo design signifies the way life is constantly changing and inconsistent.
+Moon Phases– it is commonly known that the moon symbolizes life and the phases of the moon tattoo design signifies the way life is constantly changing and inconsistent.

-Sun– similar to the moon, the sun symbolises life and is a sign of rebirth and fertility.
-Many who choose this tattoo get it for the power and perseverance it gives them to start over.
+Sun– similar to the moon, the sun symbolizes life and is a sign of rebirth and fertility.
+Many who choose this tattoo to get it for the power and perseverance it gives them to start over.

-Roses– another popular tattoo design, roses are known for their beauty and they often symbolise passion or love.
-Certain colours of the rose have their own meanings as well and this should be considered when choosing it as your tattoo design.
+Roses– another popular tattoo design, roses are known for their beauty and they often symbolize passion or love.
+Certain colors of the rose have their own meanings as well and this should be considered when choosing it as your tattoo design.

 Feather– feathers are a popular choice of tattoo design and it is possibly the most misunderstood.
 In some cultures, the feather symbolises death or loss, while in others, it symbolises birth.
 It is really the way you perceive it and if you like it, why not get a feather tattoo?

-Butterflies– while beautiful and delicate, a butterfly symbolises a rebirth from something that was once plain, to something that is vibrant and complex in its beauty.
+Butterflies– while beautiful and delicate, a butterfly symbolizes rebirth from something that was once plain, to something that is vibrant and complex in its beauty.